REASON-6G/mATRIC/README.md

 # mATRIC usage documentation

 # Access Point Onboarding API
-This API endpoint provides mATRIC users to integrate their access points with the platform.
-The following APIs have been defined. <br>
+Onboards Access Points automatically to mATRIC.

 # mATRIC Data API
 This API endpoint provides third parties with access to AP monitoring datasets from mATRIC.

 # Access Point Configuration API
-Thsi API enables the reconfiguation of Access Points
+This API enables the reconfiguation of Access Points.

 # How to contribute